asta-nil/datagrok-test/README.md

 while being in root folder

 Apps are collecting metrics such as: cpu, memory, disk usage, network usage and outputting them in json format.
-Also apps have health-check endpoints, you can find it on route `http://localhost/health-check:5001` for app1 or `http://localhost/health-check:5002`.
+Also apps have health-check endpoints, you can find it on route `http://localhost/health-check:5001` for app1 or `http://localhost/health-check:5002` for app2.